 Guess what.
 This is the best pizza you will ever eat.
 If you don’t believe me, just try it and see for yourself.
 I take pizza very seriously and this is by far my favorite, and I am typically not a “toppings girl”.
 However, the combo of sweet and savory from the prosciutto + caramelized onions is AMAZING, it is sooo rich and almost dessert-like?!
-Full disclosure, I had the leftovers for BREAKFAST this morning – woof.
+Full disclosure, I had the leftovers for breakfast this morning.
 I have been making this pizza for years and it just doesn’t get old.
-Also, I would never ever get onions on a regular pizza, like NEVER EVER EVER – but I absolutely love them on this one!

 This seriously only takes like 15 minutes of prep time too, so easy.
-The only real step is caramelizing the onions which is super duper simple.
+The only real step is caramelizing the onions which is super simple.
 All you do is heat a little olive oil in a pan, add the sliced red onions and brown sugar – and let the magic happen.
-And I’m serious it’s magic.
-They turn into actual candy.
+They turn into candy.
 And the caramelized onion juice adds this beautiful, tasty, glossy goo to the pizza and it is literally just OMG.
-Mix that magic goo with the salty crunch of the baked prosciutto?!?!?!!?
-It’s sinful.
+Mix that magic goo with the salty crunch of the baked prosciutto and it’s sinful.

 SEE THE BEAUTIFUL GOO?!?!?
 IT’S RIGHT HERE.
 LOOK:

 - Pizza crust (I use the dough from Whole Foods or Trader Joes, I find it’s a lot tastier than the pre-cooked crusts!)

 - Olive Oil

 - 1 whole large red onion thinly sliced

 - ¼ cups brown sugar

 - 10 oz of mozzarella cheese (I buy the balls or the logs and slice them thinly into medallions)